 For further information please refer to our Counselling page.

 Bradley's Place, CCA's respite accommodation, continues to be available to families who have lost a child to cancer, providing an important space for the family to take time out and be together.
-It can be particularly beneficial to stay here during important dates and anniversaries/memorials.
+Some families find it beneficial to stay at the accommodation during and around important dates and anniversaries/memorials.

-For further information please refer to the Respite Accommodation page.
+For further information please refer to the Accommodation page.